-Make sure you keep an eye on the Hackerspace Data page for 2022 in July and August as it is updated with national and local competition datasets to play with.
-The competition goals won’t be announced till Friday August 19th at the GovHack launch (7.00pm at your registered location) but you can start familiarising yourself with datasets in the meantime.
+Make sure you keep an eye on the Hackerspace Data page in July and August as it is updated with national and local competition datasets to play with.
+The competition challenges won’t be announced till the Friday at the GovHack launch (7.00pm at your registered location) but you can start familiarising yourself with datasets in the meantime.

 Make sure you use Official GovHack data in your concept and check if the prize category you are going for has data use requirements.
 You can use other sourced openly licensed data in your concept but make sure Official Government data is the hero of the story!

 Why not contact your locations Government data portal peeps and request data you think would be cool to play with!
 It cant hurt to ask!